Nicole Fournier-Sylvester, Ph.D.

 Using technology requires a set of digital citizenship skills that help learners move comfortably and safely into online environments, whether for information, education, employment or social purposes.

-Several digital literacy and citizenship education frameworks have been developed and refined over the past 20 years.
-As a former humanities teacher and researcher in the fields of citizenship education, critical intergroup dialogue, and virtual exchange, I am convinced that adopting a ‘Pluralism Lens’ can help support young people across the globe to apply respect for diversity to how they understand and relate in online spaces.
+Several digital literacy and citizenship education frameworks have been developed and refined over the past 20 years (see, for example, Council of Europe, n. d.; ISTE, n. d.; Ribble & Bailey, 2007).
+As a former humanities teacher and researcher in the fields of citizenship education, critical intergroup dialogue, and virtual exchange, I am convinced that adopting a “Pluralism Lens” can help support young people across the globe to apply respect for diversity to how they understand and relate in online spaces.

 This approach applies equally to discussions of pluralism within the digital realm.